MONO-1223/AURAK-CENG336-ComputerArchitectureLab/Lab 02 - Numbers and Displays/README.md

 -- line becaues we need to follow the same order as we write my entity, so if i satrt with input, here also start with input etc.

 END Structure;

+-- (defining my Entity)

+LIBRARY ieee;
+USE ieee.std_logic_1164.all;

+ENTITY bcd7seg IS                             -- Here im definding my Entity (bcd7seg) Which i will use it on the main code later

+   PORT ( B : IN  STD_LOGIC_VECTOR(3 DOWNTO 0);    -- It have input B which have 4 bits
+          H : OUT STD_LOGIC_VECTOR(0 TO 6));       -- It have output H which have 7 bit (So i can use it as the 7-Segment Display)

+END bcd7seg;

+ARCHITECTURE Structure OF bcd7seg IS           -- Here im just assign my output depending on my output BEGIN

+	H <=  "0000001" when B <= "0000" else
+			"1001111" when B <= "0001" else
+			"0010010" when B <= "0010" else
+			"0000110" when B <= "0011" else
+			"1001100" when B <= "0100" else
+			"0100100" when B <= "0101" else
+			"0100000" when B <= "0110" else
+			"0001111" when B <= "0111" else
+			"0000000" when B <= "1000" else
+			"0000000";

+END Structure;    -- Its just like a function that calculate something for you
+                  -- insted of write it in you main code so you can just call it

 ```

 <p align="center">